alexandreCameron/boar/USAGE.md

 2. Only python code can be executed, donnot try to use the package on notebook with julia or R.

 3. When executing a notebook via `boar` make sure the environment has all the package to run the notebook.

+4. The package has not been developped to work recursively.
+Use at your own risk.

 ## Forbidden synthax